Ladakh: Indian state of Jammu and Kashmir

 At the time of the partition of India in 1947, the Dogra ruler Maharaja Hari Singh chose to remain independent of India or Pakistan.
-Pakistani soldiers from Gilgit invaded in October and had reached Ladakh.
-To get defence assistance from India, Singh was told by Nehru to sign the Instrument of Accession to India, and military operations were initiated to counter the invasion.
+Following the Poonch Rebellion in the western districts of the princely state, the maharaja sought defence assistance from India, but was told by Nehru to sign the Instrument of Accession to India, and military operations were initiated to counter the invasion.
+Hearing the news of accession, the Gilgit Scouts stationed at Gilgit rebelled and reached into Ladakh by November.
 The wartime conversion of the pony trail from Sonamarg to Zoji La by army engineers permitted tanks to move up and successfully capture the pass.
 The advance continued.
-Dras, Kargil and Leh were liberated and Ladakh cleared of the infiltrators.
+Dras, Kargil and Leh were taken and Ladakh cleared of the Pakistanis.

 In 1949, China closed the border between Nubra and Xinjiang, blocking old trade routes.
 In 1955 China began to build roads connecting Xinjiang and Tibet through the Aksai Chin area.
 The Indian effort to gain control of Aksai Chin led to the Sino-Indian War of 1962, which India lost.
 China also built the Karakoram highway jointly with Pakistan.
 India built the Srinagar-Leh Highway during this period, cutting the journey time between Srinagar and Leh from 16 days to two.
 The route, however, remains closed during the winter months due to heavy snowfall.
-Construction of a 6.5 km tunnel across Zoji La pass is under consideration to make the route functional throughout the year.
+To make the route functional throughout the year, a 6.5 km tunnel across Zoji La pass, the Zoji-la Tunnel, is under construction.